 But the simple fact is that these explanations which we tend to jump to are rarely true.
 Maybe your co-worker thought today was Tuesday, not Wednesday.
 Maybe your child had sticky hands from playing with play-doh.
 Maybe the WiFi router was just broken.
 This is where Hanlon’s razor comes in.

-Hanlon’s Razor is a useful mental model which can be best summarized as such:
+Hanlon’s Razor is a useful mental model which can be best summarized as:

 ‘Never attribute to malice that which can be adequately explained by neglect.’